 - There are no regulatory boards or manufacturing regulations to oversee the production of these devices, and some are sold online without known headquarters, which may make it easily accessible to children.

 - May attract non-smokers to try, who later can easily become cigarette smokers.

 - Some ingredients used in the production of e-liquids can oxidize and affect their plastic containers.
 These chemicals can then leach into the e-liquid and the vapor.

-- E-cigarettes are battery-powered and there is a risk of battery explosion.
+- Electronic Cigarettes are battery-powered and there is a risk of battery explosion.

 - Some e-liquid ingredients can cause allergic reactions.

 - Propylene glycol (PG), which has low toxicology, is toxic for human use if the concentration is greater than 1G/L. It can also dry the mouth and throat.

 Preventing and Treating Smoking